Poetry in Orthodox Education

 In the sensual [or feeling] part of the soul, there appears a yearning and love for the beautiful.
 The eye does not want to tear itself away from the flower and the ear does not want to tear itself away from the song, only because the one and the other are beautiful.
 We go for a walk and select a place for the single reason that it is beautiful.
 Above this is the enjoyment received from paintings, works of sculpture, music and singing, and even higher than this, the enjoyment received from poetry.
 (Spiritual Life, pg.
 69)

 St. Barsanuphrius wrote poetry, both before and after he became a monk.
 St. Nicholai Velimovich also wrote poetry.
 Without doubt, other saints expressed deep sentiments in poetry.
 Are not the Psalms the poems of King David?
 If one considers the language of Orthodox liturgical services, especially in the many Canons and Akathists, it is easy to see that they are full of poetic images.
-This poetic element is a major part of the beauty of Orthodox liturgical life.
-A crucial part of teaching in an Orthodox manner is making sure that what is important in the Church is also important in the school.
+This poetic element is a major part of the beauty of Orthodox liturgical life and, therefore, should be a very important part of an Orthodox education.

 St. John of Kronstadt, in writing about the education of children wrote that "it is dangerous to develop only the intellect and not pay attention to the heart."
 Learning poetry is part of the development of the heart.
 Beautiful poetry is especially important in today's world in which so much of education, and life itself, is reduced to a mechanical and technological world-view.
 Poetry helps to offset this sterile view of life.